MS in Business Analytics & Information Systems

 ADMISSIONS

 Admission to our program is extremely competitive.
-For the 2022 academic year, we received over 3,000 applications and admitted only 300 students.
+We receive several thousands of applicant each year and we admit only about 250 students annually.
 Although we admit students in Fall and Spring semesters, most or all of our seats are often filled in the Fall semester.
 We evaluate applications on a rolling basis and close the process when our student intake capacity is reached.
 Hence, interested international applicants are advised to apply early for the Fall semester because there is no guarantee that there will be seats available in Spring.
 Spring applicants may request that they be considered for Fall admission if no seats are available for Spring.

-For the Fall semester, the early deadline for application is February 1 for international students and July 1 for domestic students.
-You may continue to apply after that and consideration may be given depending on the availability of seats.
+For the Fall semester, the early deadline for application is March 1 for international students and July 1 for domestic students.
+Applications received after these deadlines will be considered only if seats are still available.
 For international applicants, we try to make our final admission decisions by April to give them sufficient time to get visa appointments at their local U.S. consulate or embassy.
 For the Spring semester, our application deadline is August 1 for international students and November 1 for domestic students.
-However, we admit most applicants in the Fall, and the number of applicants we admit in the Spring is in general very limited.
+However, we admit most of our students in Fall, and Spring admissions are very limited.

 Our admission decisions are based on a “portfolio criteria” that includes the following components.
 Please note that incomplete applications (e.g., missing GRE scores, unless explicitly waived by us) will NOT be processed, until they are completed: